ERC Advanced Grant

 See also: press release.

-The grant is expected to start in January 2021.
-Several positions for post-docs and PhD students will be available.
+The grant started in January 2021.
+Several positions are available.
 Please apply here.